cwoffenden/obj2buf/README.md

 ```
 A more complex example could be:

-1. Vertex positions and UVs as `short`s, normals and tangents as `byte`s.
+1. Vertex positions and UVs as `short`, normals and tangents as `byte`.

 2. `-s` option to scale the mesh in the range `-1` to `1` (allowing any object to be drawn without considering the camera or mesh size).